kosmoknot/meengi/README.md

 ### Links
 Dedicated place to store images, gif, css and any other useful links.
 (If you feel like it you can rename/delete this folder)

-### Voodoo
-Dedicated place to store javascript (and all other black magic).
-(If you feel like it you can rename/delete this folder)

 ### How to run?
 Just launch meengi!